The

 greater potential than any other for a base.

-As with the South African bases, the area had to be free from
+As with the South African bases, the area had to be free

-mountains, with good communications and supplies.
-A site was
+from mountains, with good communications and supplies.

-Airship Sheds and hydrogen production.
+mooring towers, Airship Sheds and hydrogen production.

 The Australian government were accused of procrastination